mborges-pivotal/sone-iot/README.md

 The components are pretty cheap, so you may want to explore more the photon capabilities when buying them.

-## Applications
-* Standalone - This application talks directly to the particle.io cloud API.
-* firmware - This is the firmware code for you photon.
-* Spring Cloud Data Flow Source module - this provides the ability to receive events from particle.io cloud API

-### Firmware
+## Firmware
-THe firmware code need to be flashed to your photon.
+The firmware code need to be flashed to your photon.
 The wiring needs to follow the PIN constants in the firmware code.

-** Wiring **
+**Wiring**

 We start from the basic wiring from the [particle.io Getting Started](https://docs.particle.io/guide/getting-started/start/photon/).
 Then we wire the temperature sensor and pushdown button switch.

 **TODO** - Wiring diagram

-** Particle Dashboard **
+**Particle Dashboard**

 Once you flashed the firmware you should be able to go to the Particle Dashboard and see the events for your Photon device.

+**Congratulations!!!** you have your edge sensor up and running.

+## Applications
+* Standalone - This application talks directly to the particle.io cloud API.
+* firmware - This is the firmware code for you photon.
+* Spring Cloud Data Flow Source module - this provides the ability to receive events from particle.io cloud API

 ### Running the standalone application
 This application is a single page that can be run locally.
 Simply open the index.html page on your browser and the application will connect directly to the particle.io cloud using javascript.